awesome-panel/awesome-panel/docs/custom_models.md

-# Bokeh Extensions
+# Prebuilt Bokeh Extensions

-In this document I will describe how I got **prebuilt bokeh extensions** setup as a part of the awesome-panel package.
+In this document I will describe how I got **prebuilt bokeh model extensions** setup as a part of the awesome-panel package.
 I needed it temporarily while waiting for the `WebComponent` PR to be reviewed and released by Panel.

 Setting up prebuilt extensions using `Bokeh init --interactive` is briefly described in the Bokeh Docs.
 See [Bokeh Pre-built extensions](https://docs.bokeh.org/en/latest/docs/user_guide/extensions.html).

-I hope this description can help others who would like to create custom bokeh models for Bokeh or Panel.
+I hope this description can help others who would like to create prebuilt custom bokeh models for Bokeh or Panel.

 ## Steps